davidquantum/physics/src/experience.rst

 technologies such as Oracle Service Bus (OSB), Weblogic, PL/SQL, and various programming languages.
-For instance, one project was to implement from scratch both parser and compiler for a programming language Waebric using `Simpl
+For instance, one project was to implement from scratch compiler for a programming language Waebric using `Simpl
 <http://research.cyber.ee/simpl/>`_ and `Scala <http://www.scala-lang.org/>`_.